giffordlabcvr/DIGS-tool/md/control-file.md

 ENDBLOCK;
 ```

-...all types and versions of all genomes stored under the path '$DIGS_GENOMES/Mammals' would be included in the screen.
-To target a screen to individual files, write the complete path.
-For example:
+This includes all genomes stored under the path $DIGS_GENOMES/Mammals.

+To target specific files, specify the complete paths:

 ```
 BEGIN TARGETS;